America's Overwatch

 Corrections Policy

-When we make mistakes—and we're human, so we will—we fix them immediately:
+When we make mistakes—and we will—we correct them openly:

 Browse Glossary by Letter